smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/DataLoaderData/DataLoading.md

 ## ICD field Name

-Numerators are currently limited to ICD 10 coding only and a single ICD field.
-Support will be added for:
+Numerators are currently limited to ICD 9 and 10 coding only and a single ICD field.
+Support will be added for ICD 11 (subject to the release of the 11th Edition in June 2018).

-* ICD 9;
-* ICD 11 (subject to the release of the 11th Edition in June 2018).

 In the longer term it is expected that support will be added for: